The question is:

 Corfinium is the first city Caesar occupies and Cafarnaum is the first city Jesus enters.

-is the city where Jesus is celebrated on Palm Sunday and later put to death.
+Rome is the capital, where Caesar first triumphs and later is assassinated.
+Jerusalem is the city where Jesus is celebrated on Palm Sunday and later put to death.

-Names resemble each other in writing and phonetically – Gallia and Galilaia, Corfinium and Cafarnaum, (Julia) Mària and Marìa, Nicomedes of Bithynia and Nicodemus of Bethania, etc. Other examples are not as obvious but can still be recognized: Junius (Brutus) and Judas, Brutus and Barabbas, Senatus and Satanas, etc., or even ROMA and HieROsolyMA, Antonius and Simona (mirror images, from right to left, as if it were written in Aramaic), etc.
+Names resemble each other in writing and phonetically Gallia and Galilaia, Corfinium and Cafarnaum, (Julia) Mària and Marìa, Nicomedes of Bithynia and Nicodemus of Bethania, etc. Other examples are not as obvious but can still be recognized: Junius (Brutus) and Judas, Brutus and Barabbas, Senatus and Satanas, etc., or even ROMA and HieROsolyMA, Antonius and Simona (mirror images, from right to left, as if it were written in Aramaic), etc.

-D) CAESAR’S MOST FAMOUS QUOTATIONS ARE FOUND IN THE GOSPELS – IN STRUCTURALLY SIGNIFICANT PLACES.
+D) CAESARS MOST FAMOUS QUOTATIONS ARE FOUND IN THE GOSPELS IN STRUCTURALLY SIGNIFICANT PLACES.

 Most quotes are word for word, sometimes with insignificant differences: